habanoz/karpathy_tutorials/README.md

-# Implemenations for Lectures by Andrej Karpathy
+# Implementations for GPT Lectures by Andrej Karpathy

 ## Let's build GPT from scratch